-These are curated sets of antibodies, designed to help scientists answer questions about their research.
+CST antibody sampler kits provide a curated set of antibodies designed to help scientists answer questions about their research.
 The kits can help researchers determine which proteins might be most important to their project, whether they are embarking on a new project or taking an existing project in a new direction.

 For example, consider the innate immune system, which uses a variety of germ-line encoded pattern recognition receptors (PRRs) to detect conserved pathogen-associated molecular patterns (PAMPs).
 The detection of PAMPs leads to the activation of various innate immune signaling pathways that initiate an immune response to the pathogen.

-The CST Innate Immunity Activation Antibody Sampler Kit was designed to allow a researcher to survey which innate immune pathways are activated following cells exposure to a given pathogen or PAMP.
+The Innate Immunity Activation Antibody Sampler Kit #52239 was designed to allow a researcher to survey which innate immune pathways are activated following the exposure of a cell to a given pathogen or PAMP.
 It contains phospho- and total antibodies for targets that are key nodes of activation in the major innate immune signaling pathways.
 It also contains cleaved IL1b, which serves as a readout for inflammasome pathway activation.

 Another good example is the Epithelial-mesenchymal transition (EMT) process.
 EMT is an essential process during development whereby epithelial cells acquire mesenchymal, fibroblast-like properties and display reduced intracellular adhesion and increased motility.
 However, this is just one type of EMT.